JordanAnthonyKing/japanese/japanese.md

 > あした∅がケーキをたべる - Tomorrow I will eat cake

 Note how we simply preface the sentence with &rsquo;tomorrow&rsquo;, just like we would in English.
-This is the case with all *relative-time nouns*, yesterday, tomorrow, the day after tomorrow, next week, next month, next year.
+This is the case with all *relative-time nouns*, &rsquo;yesterday&rsquo;, &rsquo;tomorrow&rsquo;, &rsquo;the day after tomorrow&rsquo;, &rsquo;next week&rsquo;, next month&rsquo;, &rsquo;next year&rsquo;.

-For *non-relative*, i.e. *absolute* time expressions we must use the に particle:
+For *non-relative*, i.e. *absolute* time expressions we must use the に-particle:

 > 火曜日\*に\*∅がケーキをたべる - On Tuesday I will eat cake

-We must attach に in all the same places we would attach on/in/at in English.
-On Tuesday, in March, at 12 o&rsquo;clock.
-Foruntately in Japanese we only need to use the one particle.
+We must attach に in all the same places we would attach on/in/at in English. &rsquo;On Tuesday&rsquo;, &rsquo;in March&rsquo;, &rsquo;at 12 o&rsquo;clock&rsquo;.
+Fortunately in Japanese we only need to use the one particle.

-<a id="org22ad5a4"></a>
+<a id="org617b184"></a>

-# Lesson 5: Japanese verb groups and て form
+# Lesson 5: Japanese verb groups and て-form

 Japanese verbs fall into three groups: *Ichidan*, *Godan*, and *irregular*

 The first group are *ichidan* (lit: one level) verbs.
 Morphing these verbs is easy, we simply remove the る and add our new ending.
 Ichidan verbs can only end in either いる or える.

 The second group is by far the largest, the *godan* (lit: five level) verbs.
-This groups contains verbs that end in all of the possible verb endings: う つ る ー ぬ ぶ む ー く ぐ ー す.
+This group contains verbs that end in all of the possible verb endings: う つ る ー ぬ ぶ む ー く ぐ ー す.
 Each of these ending groups has its own way of being morphed, though although they&rsquo;re &rsquo;five level&rsquo; verbs, two of the groups use the same method so we only need to learn 4 methods.
 Confusingly this means that godan verbs can end in いる or える, most of these will still be *ichidan* verbs, and fortunately even if a verb is morphed incorrectly, you will probably still be understood.

 -   う つ る -> って
 -   ぬ ぶ む -> んで